 If affiliate marketing is your only tactic in a new region, your program will be challenged from the start.
 Instead, your affiliate program should be a part of a larger brand strategy and complement other digital and traditional initiatives.
 This multi-channel approach will ensure your program is aligned with the overarching goals of your brand.

 Just because an agency or network says it has coverage or claims to have mastered an affiliate market doesn’t mean you should take it at its word.
-Ask the right questions, and find a partner that can leverage country-specific resources that work best for your program and brand goals.
+Ask the right questions, and find a true global partner marketing agency that can leverage country-specific resources that work best for your program and brand goals.
 When you can pick and choose best-in-class partners in each region, you’ll have a much better chance of growing your market share and finding new international customers.